2020-2021 INfORM Early Career Researcher (ECR) Small Grant will provide up to U$

 below for details about team and project eligibility.

-Applicant must have been an active INfORM member for
+1) Applicant must be an active INfORM member at the

-at least 6 months prior to the application date, who is an ECR in one of the
+time of application, who is an ECR in one of the following categories:

 Predoctoral: Currently enrolled within an

 academic institution in a pre-doctoral B.D.S, D.D.S., D.M.D., M.D., or PhD

 program or other similar degree program in any country;

 highest attained degree and no longer enrolled in a degree-granting program,